Colepng/Snake/to do.md

-#add a function for syncing the database

-#crate a login command and fucntion

-#add a function for syncing the database
+#add a function for syncing the database ✔

+#make the login command talk to the server if it has an internet connection✔

 #crate ui for login and crate user

 #change how eveything works by making the server able to talk to mutlitple clients at once

 #implement a leaderboard

+#proprley connect to the server and not just hold one connetcion the whole time, by making a function for connecting and disconneting